Company Liquidation Specialist

 You need Russell & Co.

-We are a highly skilled and experienced in liquidation accounting, and have been appointed as liquidator to numerous Irish companies in recent years.
+We are a highly skilled and experienced company liquidation firm, and have been appointed as liquidator to numerous Irish companies in recent years.
 Partner John Russell holds an Insolvency Practicing Certificate from Chartered Accountants Ireland and can assist in all aspects of corporate insolvency and restructuring.
 We can guide you through each step of this potentially complicated process in plain speaking, no-nonsense terms and help you as the director and your shareholders to emerge on the other side.

 How Russell & Co. can help you?